Leigh092478/cka_training/learning_curves/workload_scheduling/deployments/deployments.md

 nginx-deployment-55888b446c   1         1         1       2m18s
 ```

-As can be seen, when creating a deployment and not setting any values for replicas will automatically set it to 1.
+As we can see, when creating a deployment and not setting any values for replicas will automatically set it to 1.
 There are are more options available to deployments, but before that, lets scale it up to 4 then perform an update.
 ```
 # Scale up the deployment to 4.
 $ kubectl scale deployment nginx-deployment --replicas=4